gitCarrot/gitCarrot.github.io/essays/Journey-of interactive-software-development.md

   <img width="500px" src="../img/Team.jpg" >
 </div>
 <br>
-One of the significant challenges we faced was effective collaboration.
-The progression of our project heavily depended on the leadership provided during team meetings.
-There were instances where the lack of proactive leadership hampered our development process.
-Additionally, my personal contribution was occasionally hindered by errors encountered during library migration and code refactoring.
+Collaborating in a team of seven brought its unique set of challenges.
+One of the primary hurdles was maintaining consistent progress, which heavily depended on the leadership exhibited in each team meeting.
+There were instances where a lack of decisive leadership impacted the team's efficiency.
+Personally, I faced challenges in contributing to the project due to technical issues encountered during the migration of libraries and the refactoring of code.
+This aspect of the project underscored the importance of effective communication, problem-solving, and adaptability in a team setting.

 ## Learning and Development